truera/trulens/README.md

 ## Installation and Setup

-Install the trulens-eval pip package from PyPI.
+Install the trulens pip package from PyPI.

 ```bash
     pip install trulens